 If you want to go beyond HTML email and add more functionality, AMP emails are for you.
 AMP for emails is coded in HTML with some JS elements too.
 The key difference between AMP and HTML emails is that AMP emails enable you to add standardized interactive components, which are not possible with HTML emails.
 Moreover, the AMP components are supported by many email clients, while the same cannot be said for the interactive components in HTML emails.

 AMP Emails are redefining interactive emails.
 If you want to test such emails out, Mailmodo will help you.
 Mailmodo provides a collection of AMP email templates that you can use to upscale your email marketing campaigns.
-You can sign up with Mailmodo for free and get access to all the templates and use them without any coding or other prerequisites.
+You can sign up with Mailmodo and get access to all the templates and use them without any coding or other prerequisites.

 What you should do next